smaupin/smaupin.github.io/README.md

-## Original Template Copyright and License
+## Project hub for my project pages

-Copyright 2013-2015 Iron Summit Media Strategies, LLC.
-Code released under the [Apache 2.0](https://github.com/IronSummitMedia/startbootstrap-creative/blob/gh-pages/LICENSE) license.
+and this is the markdown file for it.